 A request for re-admission is the student's responsibility and must be submitted by the determined deadline.
 Students seeking re-admission will be accepted by the Admission Procedure and all current general admission requirements must be met by students seeking re-admission.
 Students seeking re-admission must have a drug screening test.
-If BIOL 2401 and 2402 Anatomy/Physiology is over the 5 years limit, the individual must repeat A&P. If the MATH requirement is over five years the individual must retake a developmental math course or the TSI.
+If BIOL 2401 and 2402 Anatomy/Physiology or BIOL 2421 Microbiology is over the 5 years limit, the individual must repeat A&P and Microbiology.
+If the MATH requirement is over five years the individual must retake a developmental math course or the TSI.
 Any college level math course will satisfy the math requirement with no expiration.
 If RSNG 1215, RNSG 1301, or VNSG 1227 are over 24 months old these courses must be re-taken.

 Students must seek and receive readmission within one year from the time they were last enrolled in the Nursing Program, otherwise they will be required to apply to the Nursing Program in the standard manner.
+Students who have two failures in RNSG and/or VNSG courses are not eligible for readmission.